jascori/Conduit_AWS_IOT_SDK_Python/README.md

 ## 1. Install application dependencies on Conduit

+Install script provided see *install-aws-sdk-python.sh* for steps i - iv

 ### i.
 Update mLinux packages

 #### Update the package list to install pip and dependencies